 Originally from the UK Lynda Stevens has been living and working on a freelance basis in Budapest, Hungary since 2000, after first having worked there as a teacher in 1996.

-Stevens was born in 1959 in Southampton, England and originally graduated with a degree in English/Italian literature from the University of Warwick in 1981 – at a time where there were 500 graduates to 1 job.
+She was born in 1959 in Southampton, England and originally graduated with a degree in English/Italian literature from the University of Warwick in 1981 – at a time where there were 500 graduates to 1 job.
 As a result Stevens’s career took a rather more circuitous route than otherwise – this did include devoting a lot more time to the creative path.
 A series of colour drawings on paper had originally been embarked upon as a spare-time activity from the age of 19 and to begin with, on a purely self-taught basis.
 However, in the mid 1980’s Stevens did also attend two two-year, part-time courses.
 The first involved a diploma in drawing and painting at the Leamington College of FE, Leamington Spa, where she was introduced to the rigours of life drawing, still-life drawing and painting, alongside having the opportunity to experiment with a much wider range of media including etching, airbrush painting, charcoal and acrylics.
-The second course lead to a certificate in Craft Materials from Coventry University, where explored media ranging from metal to ceramics and textiles. were explored.
+The second course lead to a certificate in Craft Materials from Coventry University, where media ranging from metal to ceramics and textiles were explored.

 The colour drawings shown here on the other hand make use purely of the language of pattern and colour.